oktupol/base-emoji/README.md

 npm install -g @oktupol/base-emoji
 ```

-or as a library inside your Javascript or Typescript library:
+or as a library inside your Javascript or Typescript project:

 ```bash
 npm install @oktupol/base-emoji